Zanderlabs/IXR-Suite/README.md

 # IXR Suite

-Middleware between physiological hardware and primarily VR applications.**This package is build and tested on python 3.10.x**
+The IXR Suite is a middleware between physiological hardware and virtual environments.
+It is the result of a collaboration between [Zanderlabs](https://zanderlabs.com/) and the [»Young Investigator Group – Intuitive XR«](https://www.b-tu.de/researchschool/gefoerderte-forschungsaktivitaeten/young-investigator-group-intuitive-xr) of the Brandenburg University of Technology Cottbus-Senftenberg.

+## How-to guide

+See [this slidedeck](https://docs.google.com/presentation/d/1aDD0TuLVqdQ3OrO-flbkxTzb2gyvidsCp46c-4gSyvE) for a simple guide on how to install and run the software on windows with VS Code.

 ## Dependencies

+**This package is build and tested on python 3.10.x**

 ### Windows